user00000001/Tesra/README.md

 After building the source code successfully, you should see two executable programs:

 - `tesranode`: The primary Tesranode node application and CLI.
 - `tools/sigsvr`: The Tesranode Signature Server, `sigsvr` - an RPC server for signing transactions.
-Detailed documentation can be found [here](https://github.com/ontio/documentation/blob/master/docs/pages/doc_en/Tesranode/sigsvr_en.md).

 ## Run Tesranode